Frequently Asked Questions

 What do we mean by accommodations?

 Academic Accommodations refers to an intervention that helps a student with a disability receive the most benefit from course delivery and demonstrate required performance standards.
-Accommodation may occur in the academic environment or in a field placement setting.
+Accommodation may occur in the academic environment or in a field placement setting, such as a practicum or clinical placement.
 Accommodations must be reasonable, which means that no one suffers unduly – not the student, not the instructor, not the College.

 The purpose of accommodations is to “level the playing field” between students with disabilities and students who do not have disabilities.
 The purpose is not to provide an unfair advantage or to compromise learning outcomes.
 Accommodations should not be confused with modification which change or alter learning outcomes.
 RRC does not provide modifications to courses or programs.